The Immortal Lin Carter

 "His body was that of a gladiator, or a god, magnificent in its manhood and virile strength, like the gold statue of Lionus the Hero which stands in Argion, the Trader's World, in far Orion.
 It was burnt a golden bronze, seared by the fierce ...."

 (And that's where the GoogleBooks snippet ends.
 But really, where does one go after "manhood and virile strength?"
 And how many pulp S&S clichés can you pack into one short paragraph?
-Well, let me tell you: Lin Carter's not the type to let that sort of challenge unanswered!)
+Well, let me tell you: Lin Carter's not the type to let that sort of challenge go unanswered!)

 I read the book sometime in 2007, I think, during my MA at Ohio State.
 Just a random book I read unrelated to anything else at the time.
-No idea how the book ended up on my bookshelf, but I read and ... well, wasn't impressed.
+No idea how the book ended up on my bookshelf, but I read it and ... well, wasn't impressed.

 Anyway, this just goes to show how old books arise in the most peculiar places ....